 After spending a day in Kelowna, it will be evident that people are serious about staying fit.
 Part of the Kelowna lifestyle is living healthy and staying fit by taking advantage of the amazing weather.
-Everywhere you look there are people of all ages outside enjoying the sunshine.
+Everywhere you look, people of all ages outside enjoy the sunshine.

 Getting Around Kelowna

 Today, however, traffic is another story.
-As Kelowna has grown, the traffic has gotten a lot more congested, especially in the Summer.
+As Kelowna has grown, the traffic has gotten much more congested, especially in the Summer.
 You might get stuck in traffic during peak hours if you aren't familiar with the busiest roads.

 Kelowna Food & Wine

-Known for its hot summers and temperate winters and is quickly becoming another great BC food destination.
+Known for its hot summers and temperate winters, it is quickly becoming another great BC food destination.
 Using the freshest local ingredients, Kelowna's top chefs bring you creative menus that will keep you coming back.
 A few of my local favourites include.

 RauDZ Regional Table

 - RauDZ Regional Table is a reincarnation of the four-diamond, multi-award-winning fine dining restaurant Fresco.
 After a successful eight years, Rod Butters and Audrey Surrao decided to realize their dream of opening a new contemporary restaurant featuring fresh local dishes in a comfortable, relaxed space.
 If you are looking for a unique dining experience in Kelowna, Raudz is definitely a top-notch choice.
 It's one of those places that can leave a lasting impression on visitors and locals alike.

 - Bouchons specializes in classic French cuisine in a relaxed environment.
 Headed by husband-and-wife team Richard Toussaint and Martine Lefèbvre, the restaurant’s interior feels very Parisian with its bright yellow walls and red banquettes.

 The Okanagan is known for its great wines and vineyards, so naturally, many Wineries around Kelowna have become home to world-class restaurants with million-dollar views.